 Shari believes that interacting with horses will enhance the development of each individual’s confidence, self-esteem, communication and social skills not to mention “just having fun!
 The movement and gentle rhythmical rocking of the horse is calming and centering for many people with sensory processing or behavioral issues.
 She looks forward to spending time with the campers and introducing them to a unique experience that will be unforgettable.

 Deb has been involved with camp since 2007.
 It warms her heart to see the campers be so independent at times and show off all of their talented skills.
 She believes True Friends is a life changing opportunity for every person involved.
-Her responsibility has been respite health care throughout the years with experience in camping health care also.
+Deb spent her early years at True Friends in respite and has since transitioned into a full-time health care role.

 For more than 10 years, Jason has incorporated experiential education programming that fosters independence, builds self-confidence and enhances personal growth.
 He gives campers the ability to comfortably stretch the barriers of their comfort zones.
 Jason is responsible for creating intentional programs that nurture connections and provide campers opportunities to discover their greatest potential.
 He also trains staff to the highest standards.

 Sierra Meyer, Volunteer Services and Seasonal Recruitment Coordinator

 Originally from Minnesota, Sierra studied Non-Profit Recreation at Winona State University.
 She moved to Colorado for an internship at an adaptive recreation organization in 2014 and stayed for two years.
 While living there, she saw the positive impact surrounding participation in activities outdoors for people of all ages and abilities.
 Her favorite part of working with campers is seeing the smiles on their faces when they accomplish something they thought was never possible.
 Sierra is excited to work with the seasonal staff and volunteers to ensure participants have a positive experience at True Friends.